-Increased (beyond the norm) use of the internet has been associated (but not causally related) with an increased incidence of ADHD as well as increased symptoms of depression in teenagers.
-In much younger children the iPad can become a fixation device, like a favourite toy, that is hard to drag the child away from without starting them screaming and wailing.
+Increased (beyond the norm) internet use has been associated (but not causally related) with an increased incidence of ADHD as well as increased symptoms of depression in teenagers.
+In much younger children, the iPad can become a fixation device, like a favourite toy, that is hard to drag the child away from without starting them screaming and wailing.

 The risks of online social media engagement are beyond the scope of this post.

-Electronic entertainment, whether it is on television or on a handheld device is here to stay.
-Like most of technology it can be use for good or ill and so we all need to consider its impact.
-The AAP recommends taking a media history as part of the social history of every child asking two important questions:
+Electronic entertainment, whether on television or handheld device, is here to stay.
+Like most technology, it can be used for good or ill, so we all need to consider its impact.
+The AAP recommends taking a media history as part of the social history of every child, asking two critical questions: